xrettle/WFGY/benchmarks/benchmark-vs-gpt5/README.md

 # 📌 WFGY vs GPT-5 — The Logic Duel Begins

+> **Evaluation disclaimer (benchmark vs GPT-5)**
+> This benchmark concept is an experimental WFGY design, not an official leaderboard or claim about any real GPT-5 system.
+> Any future scores from this folder will depend on the concrete models, prompts and datasets used and must not be read as scientific proof of superiority.

+---

 > **WFGY Family 🪱 is the parasite pack for LLMs.** It latches onto any model and grows as the host grows.
 > Your LLM gets stronger, we get stronger.
 No retraining, no settings, no updates.
 > Every release in the family works the same way — the WFGY PDF is just one of them.